athowes/biorisk-ixri/README.md

 ## Pandemics and bioweapons

 Pandemics can roughly be divided into those occurring naturally and those which are synthetically engineered.
-In this session we will discuss the history of pandemics, as well as the ability of humanity to both respond to and create biological disasters.
+In this first session we will discuss the history of pandemics, as well as the ability of humanity to both respond to and create biological disasters.

 The readings for this session are: